oscarhealth/style-guides/python.rst

         with self.assertRaises(SomeException):
             do_something()

-- Parameterize tests instead of copy-pasting or using for loops.
+- If the logic for testing your different inputs is identical, prefer parameterized tests instead of for loops or copy paste.
+That way, each test can run independently.

     .. code-block:: python